lalitmittal1991/PostEvaluator/README.md

 - Ensure posts have sufficient content (minimum 20 characters)

 ### Performance Issues
-- The extension processes posts with a 2-second delay to avoid rate limiting
+- The extension only processes posts when you click the evaluate button
-- Large numbers of posts may take time to process
+- No automatic processing means better performance and battery life
 - Close unnecessary browser tabs to improve performance

 ## Development